When is The Handmaid's Tale season 4 on TV?

 Hulu's Golden Globe and Emmy-winning adaptation starring Elisabeth Moss will return for a fourth season.

-“Blessed be the squad” is a line from The Handmaid’s Tale teaser trailer for season four, and perfectly sums up what the forthcoming series has in store.
+Dust off your red capes – season four of The Handmaid’s Tale is on its way and set to be explosive judging by Hulu’s teaser trailer.

-The Hulu dystopian drama, which premiered back in 2017, has come a long way since Offred/June (Elizabeth Moss) was being forced to bear children for Gilead – a cruel regime.
+The dystopian drama’s upcoming season will see Offred/June (Elizabeth Moss), who survived the gunshot wound from season three’s finale, continue on her mission to save the women and children of Gilead and transport them safely to Canada.

-Based on Margaret Atwood’s terrifying novel, the show’s fourth series is set to see June, who survived being shot in the season finale, continue on her mission to rescue the children of Gilead and transport them safely to Canada
+We should also expect to watch Aunt Lydia get her comeuppance this series, as actress Ann Dowd has teased that The Commanders “cannot wait to place blame on anyone but themselves and Lydia of course, is front and centre to receive that”.

 Here’s everything we know about season four so far…